indiana-university/rivet-docs/content/components/page-content/tabs.md

 - Categories names are unlikely to change very often and number of categories is unlikely to grow.

 ## When to consider something else
-- Displaying more 6 or more categories (or more than what will easily fit horizontally on your target users screen).
+- Displaying six or more categories (or more than what will easily fit horizontally on your target users' screen).
 - Displaying categories that require long labels for clarity.
 - Users will frequently need to compare data from different tabs/categories.
 - The data for each tab could just as easily function as its own page.
 - If you are tempted to include a ‘More’ tab.
 - If the amount of data that would be shown on each tab is small.